Skip to content

 Sale priceFrom €205,00 Regular price€214,70

-How do you stretch tight leather shoes?
+How to stretch tight leather shoes?

 A short guide on how to properly stretch your leather shoes